SmitPawar21/demo-games/README.md

+Note: all the projects are in the master branch
 Game Projects Collection
 Welcome to the Game Projects Collection!
 This repository contains three basic web-based games, each built with HTML, CSS, and JavaScript.
 Explore the games and see how simple web technologies can be used to create engaging and interactive experiences.